gvwilson/thirdbit/src/fiction/cherne/index.md

 Bruyere's is Bruyere.
 Sarck has roughly twenty-five thousand rain-soaked inhabitants; Nampton and Bruyere have thirty thousand each.

-Blazons: Ensworth is a griffin rampant before five upward half-diamonds in green on a white field.
+Blazons: Loghan is a griffin rampant before five upward half-diamonds in green on a white field.
 Colwayis a belt and boots, brown, and a crown, bronze, on white.
 Derway is quartered white over gold, an upraised hand to the southeast, an ax to the northwest.
 Bruyere uses a dolphin between four gold coins on blue,